Unionization in the tech sector: Office and Professional Employees International Union

 In January 2021, Office and Professional Employees International Union (OPEIU) launched Tech Workers Union Local 1010 as a result of its success unionizing Kickstarter.
 In August, workers at Code for America went public with their union drive with OPEIU.
+A majority of workers at the e-commerce platform Big Cartel signed union cards with OPEIU Local 1010, calling for voluntary recognition by December 6, 2021.
+On December 13, the company announced that they were granting voluntary recognition.